 Site plan applications are reviewed by the following agencies:

 - Department of Environmental Services (DES)

 - Arlington Economic Development (AED)

-Prior to submitting a site plan application, the applicant, architects, engineers and attorneys generally meet with staff members in order to gain an understanding of the requirements and to identify any unique problems or constraints in the physical development of the site.
-Staff also strongly encourage prospective applicants to contact the impacted Civic Associations or neighbors to present the proposed development.
-The process is a minimum of 90 days long from the final submission date to the County Board hearing date, assuming that there are no major issues requiring deferrals.
+Before submitting a site plan application, the applicant, architects, engineers and attorneys generally meet with County staff to discuss land-use and zoning requirements, architecture and design, and community outreach.
+Prospective applicants are strongly encouraged to present the proposed development to any impacted Civic Associations or neighbors.
+The development review process requires 120 days from the date an application is filed with Zoning to the time it is heard by the County Board, assuming that there are no major issues requiring deferrals.
 There is a preliminary submission date two weeks before the final submission date to allow staff time to review the application for completeness before the final filing date.

-Site Plans are also reviewed by a committee of the Planning Commission , the Site Plan Review Committee (SPRC).
-The SPRC is comprised of members of the Planning Commission, County Advisory Commissions and Committee representatives, and Civic Association and neighborhood representatives.
-The SPRC meetings are informal, and provide an opportunity for the developer to present their plans and for the community to provide comments and direction on the plans.
-Typically, the SPRC meets on the project until they believe that the project is ready to proceed to the Planning Commission.
+After a site plan is filed with Zoning Administration, it is reviewed by the Site Plan Review Committee (SPRC).
+The SPRC is a Planning Commission committee, comprised of members of the Planning Commission, County Advisory Groups and Commission representatives, and Civic Association and neighborhood representatives.
+SPRC meetings are informal and provide an opportunity for the developer to present their plans and for the community to provide comments and direction on the plans.
+Following review and feedback from SPRC meetings, a revised site plan is submitted to Zoning.

 Site plan review requires public hearings before both the Planning Commission and the County Board.
 The Planning Commission reviews new site plans and major amendments and makes a recommendation to the County Board.
 The Planning Commission receives a written County Manager’s report (staff report) and a report from the SPRC.
 The staff report recommendation includes a number of suggested conditions for approval.
 The County Board then takes final action on the site plan.
-If the project is approved, then the applicant can proceed with the development process and obtaining permits for development.
+If a project is approved, the applicant may proceed with the development process and obtaining permits.